One of UK’s ‘most wanted’ men sentenced to 12 years in jail

 However, he added Parris had entered guilty pleas to the latest conspiracy charge at the first opportunity following his arrest and he was entitled to full credit – reducing his sentence from 18 years to 12.

-Parris is the final member of an organised crime group involved in a complex conspiracy to traffic class A drugs into south Wales.
+Parris is the final member of an organised crime group involved in a complex conspiracy to traffick class A drugs into South Wales.

+The group was caught when Lenci Gashi, an Albanian national, was stopped by police while driving a Citroen Berlingo towards South Wales on May 27 2020.

+His van contained 15kg of pressed cocaine, stamped with the Audi car logo, intended for members of the organised crime group.

+Parris was finally arrested by Portuguese officers in the Algarve in October 2024.

-Officers from the NCA escorted him back to the UK on October 15 and he was taken into custody by South Wales Police.
+Officers from the NCA escorted Parris back to the UK and he was taken into custody by South Wales Police.

-Speaking at the time of Parris’ arrest, Neil Keeping, NCA international regional manager, said: “The arrest of Calvin Parris highlights our commitment to tracing those accused of serious criminality and returning them to the UK to face charges.

-“It should also serve as a warning to other fugitives on the run – no matter how you try and evade law enforcement, we will always catch up with you.”
+The other members of the group have already been sentenced, with Laverick getting 18 years, Attard 14, Farrugia 13, Gashi 11 years and four months and Naveed 10 years and eight months.

+Amir Khan, a trusted member of the gang who received 6.5kg of cocaine, was handed a sentence of 20 years and seven months.